 premium sharing.
 The amount of money provided by the State and the University to help offset the cost of an employee’s insurance.
 The exact amount allocated depends on employment status (part-time or full-time) and on the level of coverage (employee only, employee and spouse, employee and children, or employee and family).

 privileges.
-Privilege codes refer to entitlements extended to incumbents assigned to university affiliate positions according to their role at the university.
+Privilege refers to entitlements extended to incumbents assigned to university affiliate positions.
 Privileges are not required and should be determined based on the role of the position.
-Privileges are chosen for the position during creation, and the incumbent assigned to the position inherits those privileges.
-Privileges for a position may be changed through a modify document.
-Privileges include:
+Privileges are designated when the position is created, and all incumbents assigned to the position inherit the privileges.
+Types of privileges include:

-- Treat Like an Employee (0% appointment)* – This privilege level conveys the same accesses and services that are provided to paid employees, including a standard UT ID card.
+- Treat Like an Employee (0% appointment)* – This is the highest privilege level and conveys the same accesses and services offered to paid employees; including eligibility for a University ID card.

-- Official Visitor* – This applies to individuals who have a short-term (up to 12 months) affiliation with a university agency or program and are sponsored by a department.
-Official visitors have access to many campus services.
-Selecting this privilege makes an incumbent assigned to the position eligible for a standard UT ID card.
+- Official Visitor* – This applies to individuals who have short-term affiliations with a university agency or program and are sponsored by a department.
+The privilege provides access to many campus services.

-- UT ID Card (building access) – Proximity cards are UT ID cards with a built-in reader element that allows access to restricted-entry buildings on campus.
-Select this privilege if incumbents assigned to the position only need a building access card.
-The cost of the proximity card is billed to the department on the position's incidental account.
+- University ID Card (building access) – This card includes a built-in reader element that allows access to restricted-entry buildings on campus.
+Select this privilege if the incumbent(s) needs building access.
+The incidental account will incur a charge for this card.

-- Public Network Access* - Allows incumbents assigned to the position access to the campus wireless network (restricted.utexas.edu).
-Select this privilege if incumbents assigned to the position only need access to the public network.
+- Public Network Access* - This privilege allows incumbents assigned to positions with access to the campus wireless network (restricted.utexas.edu).
+Select this privilege if incumbents assigned to positions only need access to the public network.

 qualifications.
 A set of competencies such as knowledge, skills, abilities, work experience, and education that are required for successful performance in a job.
 Required Qualifications are generally used to indicate the minimum requirements for entry into a job; Preferred Qualifications are used to indicate additional competencies that would strengthen job success.